mautic/developer-documentation-new/docs/rest_api/companies.rst

    $companies = $companyApi->createBatch($data);

-Create multiple Companies in a single request.

 .. note::

-   If an existing Company is found with the same unique identifier fields - as configured in Mautic, the existing Company will be updated instead of creating a new one.
+   If there's an existing Company with the same unique identifier fields as configured in Mautic, the system updates the existing Company instead of creating a new one.

 .. vale off